 Autumn Leaves Bio:

 Autumn Leaves was composed by the Hungarian-French Composer Joseph Kosma with lyrics by poet Jacques Prévert.
-Its original title is “Les Feuilles Muertes” which means “The Dead Leaves.”
+Its original title is “Les Feuilles Mortes” which means “The Dead Leaves.”
 American songwriter Johnny Mercer wrote English lyrics.

 The song has an AABA form, meaning the first theme (or section) is repeated, followed by the second theme, and ending on the original theme.
 It has two common played keys: concert G minor and E minor.

 Keep in mind, that if your instrument is not a Concert C instrument (like guitar and piano) you should know how to transpose to your key.

 So if you are a Bb tenor sax player, the key Autumn Leaves is in is A minor (a whole step up from the concert key).
 If you are an Eb alto sax player, E minor (a minor 3rd down from the concert key).
 If you are a C instrument like piano or guitar, you will be playing in G minor as is.